justinara/story_guidelines/storybookguidelines.md

 ### 1. Core Structure

-Single example for container based components to showcase how it is constructed and list available areas.
+Container box components should give an example how it is constructed.
+The example should list all available areas.
 This example should:

-* Visually display existing content areas and design possibilities it provide
+* Visually display existing content areas and design possibilities it provides
-* Explain each content area purpose and accepted content types in description
+* Explain each content area purpose and accepted content types in the description (e.g. node, string, image)
 * Use default properties or placeholder content without additional styling

 <br>